-BBC News published a report last week that claims some of the Chibok girls kidnapped by the terrorist group Boko Haram over a year ago have been forced to join the group.
+BBC News published a report last week that claims some of the Chibok girls kidnapped by the terrorist group an extremist group that is located primarily in Northern Nigeria over a year ago have been forced to join the group.
 Witnesses report that they are now being used to terrorize other captives and are even carrying out killings themselves.

 The testimony cannot be verified, but Amnesty International says other girls kidnapped by Boko Haram have been forced to fight in the past.
 Three women who claim they were held in the same camps as a number of the Chibok girls have told the BBC’s Panorama current affairs program that some of the abducted schoolgirls have been brainwashed and are now carrying out punishments on behalf of the militants.